JosepMariaVila/ForwarderAmountParameterSystem/README.md

 - NU1: 12
 - ADD: (the desired beneficiary raddres converted to AccountID)
 - NU2: 13
-- AMO: 01 (the desired amount of parts to send, in this case 1 part out of 10)
+- AMO: 00 (the desired amount of parts to send, in this case 0 parts)

 <br>